savannahferretti/conv-agg/README.md

 ```
 ├── LICENSE.md         <- License for code
 │
-├── README.md          <- Top-level information on this project
+├── README.md          <- Top-level information on this code base
 │
 ├── notebooks/         <- Jupyter notebooks for data analysis/visualization
 │